 The Bartlett Tower Society

-The Bartlett Tower Society celebrates the thousands of alumni, parents, and friends who include Dartmouth in their estate plans.
-When you name Dartmouth as a noncontingent beneficiary in your charitable gift planning, you will receive special recognition as a member of the Bartlett Tower Society.
+The Bartlett Tower Society celebrates the thousands of alumni, parents, and friends who are remembering Dartmouth in their estate plans.